automatika-robotics/kompass-core/README.md

 The following three packages will become available once kompass-core is installed.

-- `kompass_core`: The main Python API containing all the wrappers and utilities for motion planning and control for navigation in 2D spaces.
+- `kompass_cpp`: Core C++ library for control, collision checking, and mapping algorithms.
-- `kompass_cpp`: Python bindings for Kompass core C++ library containing the algorithms implementation for path tracking and motion control.
+- `kompass_core`: Python bindings for Kompass core C++ library with front-end classes for configuration and high-level logic.
 - `omplpy`: Bespoke python bindings for the Open Motion Planning Library (OMPL).

 # 📦 Package Overview

-This repository consists the following modules:

-- `kompass_cpp/` — Core C++ implementation of planning, control, collision checking, and mapping algorithms.

-- `kompass_core/` — Python implementations and front-end classes for configuration and high-level logic.

-## `kompass_cpp` Overview

-`kompass_cpp/` contains the C++ package which includes mapping, control, trajectory planning, and vision-based tracking algorithms, with **GPU acceleration** support and Python bindings via `nanobind`.
+The package includes modules for mapping, control, trajectory planning, and vision-based tracking algorithms, with **GPU acceleration** support and Python bindings via `nanobind`.

-### 1. Mapping
-- Implements efficient local mapping algorithms.
-- Supports **GPU-accelerated** mapping for real-time performance.
-- Core classes: `LocalMapper`, `LocalMapperGPU`

-### 2. Control & Trajectory Planning
+### Control Module
-- Includes multiple control strategies such as PID, Stanley, Dynamic Window Approach (DWA), and vision-guided controllers.
+- Includes a rich set of optimized C++ control strategies implementations and their python wrappers.
-- Supports **GPU-accelerated** trajectory sampling and cost evaluation with customizable weights.
+- Supports **GPU-accelerated** trajectory sampling and cost evaluation with customizable weights for sampling based controllers.
-- Core classes: `Controller`, `PID`, `Stanley`, `DWA`, `VisionDWA`, `TrajectorySampler`, `CostEvaluator`

-### 3. Collision and Critical Zone Checking
-- Provides collision checking utilities and critical zone detection to ensure safe navigation.
-- Includes both CPU and GPU implementations.
-- Core classes: `CollisionChecker`, `CriticalZoneChecker`, `CriticalZoneCheckerGPU`

-### 4. Vision and Tracking
-- Feature-based bounding box tracking and depth detection for enhanced perception.
+- Internally implements feature-based bounding box tracking and depth detection for enhanced vision-based tracking control.
-- Supports robust vision-based navigation algorithms.
-- Core classes: `FeatureBasedBboxTracker`, `DepthDetector`

-### 5. Utilities
-- Thread pooling for efficient multi-threaded operations.
-- Logger utilities for runtime diagnostics.
-- Linear state-space Kalman filter implementation for state estimation.
-- Spline interpolation utilities in the `tk` namespace.

-### 6. Data Types and Parameters
-- Rich set of data types to represent paths, trajectories, controls, velocities, and bounding boxes.
-- Strongly-typed parameters and configuration classes to enable flexible tuning.

-### 7. Python Bindings
-- Comprehensive Python bindings built with `nanobind` to enable seamless integration with Python workflows.
-- Bindings cover core functionalities across mapping, control, vision, and utilities.

-## `kompass_core` Overview

-- `kompass_core.calibration` - Modules for robot motion model calibration, fitting and robot simulation.

-- `kompass_core.control` - A rich set of control strategies and configurations.
-Include the wrapper python classes for the C++ implementations:

 | Algorithm                                   | Description                                        |
 | ------------------------------------------- | -------------------------------------------------- |